guikunchen/CKIF/README.md

 │  ├── empty.txt
 ```

 For the "mixed" folder, clients 1-6 are from USPTO-50K; clients 7-8 are from USPTO-MIT.
 For the "TPL" folder, all clients are from USPTO 1k TPL.
+See [DATASET.md](DATASET.md) for the detailed dataset acquisition.

 ## Training and Evaluation